 The Ailangantunturi pumped storage power plant will bring new jobs already in the construction phase as well as permanent positions in the plant’s management and maintenance.
 The plant will also bring Kemijärvi millions of euros of income from real estate taxes, which will help to improve local and regional wellbeing.
 In addition, the pumped storage power plant enables new industrial investments and makes Finland – and Kemijärvi – more attractive to companies as an investment environment.

 We are in close dialogue with our local and regional stakeholders and discuss the significance, implications and progress of the Ailangantunturi pumped storage power plant project.
-We will continue our dialogue, among others, with the city of Kemijärvi and land owners in the region.

 The pumped storage power plant at Ailangantunturi: Environmental impact assessment (EIA) procedure

-We have begun the EIA procedure concerning the pumped storage power plant and power line planned to be established at Ailangantunturi.
+In March 2024, we begun the EIA procedure concerning the pumped storage power plant and power line planned to be established at Ailangantunturi.
 The procedure aims to reduce or fully prevent any adverse environmental impacts as well as improve everyone’s chances of receiving information about, taking part in and having an influence on the project.
 All parties affected by the project can participate in the EIA procedure.

 We work in close cooperation with the authorities.
 Besides the statutory EIA procedure, we established a monitoring group for the project.
 This will ensure that our stakeholders are informed about the project and the progress of the EIA.

 During spring 2024, we created an EIA programme for the pumped storage power plant and power line project at Ailangantunturi.
-The programme is a plan outlining how the assessment of the project’s environmental impact will be carried out.
 The EIA programme provides a preliminary description of the present situation in the area, identifies the possible impacts of the project, and describes how the impacts will be assessed in more detail.
+In May 2024, we submitted the EIA programme to the Lapland ELY Centre, which acts as the coordinating authority.